Service Mesh (Beta)

 Cloud Foundry includes an optional, beta routing plane that uses a service mesh.
-A service mesh provides traffic management, security, and observability for microservices.
+The service mesh provides traffic management and security for microservices.
 For more information, see What is a service mesh? in the Istio documentation.

 istio-release packages these components into a BOSH release.
 For more information, see the following:

 - The What is Envoy topic in the Envoy documentation.

 - The istio-release repository in GitHub.

 Service mesh is deployed with an additional router and runs as a parallel routing plane as illustrated in the following diagram: